day8/re-frame/README.md

 ### Code For Domino 5

-Because the query function for `:query-items` just re-computed a new value, any view (function) which subscribes to `query-items` is called automatically (reactively) to re-compute DOM.
+Because the query function for `:query-items` just re-computed a new value, any view (function) which subscribes to `:query-items` is called automatically (reactively) to re-compute DOM.

 View functions compute a data structure, in hiccup format, describing the DOM nodes required.
-In this case, no DOM nodes for the deleted item, obviously, but otherwise the same DOM as last time.
+In this case, there will be no DOM nodes for the now-deleted item, obviously, but otherwise the same DOM as last time.

 ```clj
 (defn items-view